evrowe/evan-rowe-is-online/src/index.md

 _(Yes, I'm old.)_

 Hi, I'm Evan.
-I'm the Engineering Manager of the Consul UI team at [HashiCorp](https://www.hashicorp.com), and a longtime frontend and JavaScript engineer.
-Formerly an Eng Manager and Software Engineer at [Fastly](https://www.fastly.com), I've spent over a decade creating rich JavaScript applications using frameworks and tools like Ember.js, React, and yes, even jQuery.
-While I've always had a passion for writing code, coaching people and running teams is what drives me today.
+I'm an Engineering Manager at [SDVI](https://sdvi.com), and a longtime frontend and JavaScript engineer.
+Formerly an Eng Manager at [HashiCorp](https://www.hashicorp.com) and at [Fastly](https://www.fastly.com), I've spent the past four years and change managing teams, and over a decade creating rich JavaScript applications.
+While I've always had a passion for writing code, coaching people and helping teams do their best work is what drives me today.

-I take a people-focused, sustainability driven approach to helping teams write software and deliver features; I firmly believe the happiness of a team directly correlates to the quality of its output, and prioritizing team health above all else is an amazingly effective path to getting great results.
+I take a people-focused approach to helping teams write software and deliver features; I firmly believe the happiness of a team directly correlates to the quality of its output, and prioritizing team health above all else is an amazingly effective path to getting great results.
 Shocker, I know.

-This is a ✨ new ✨ personal website to replace the old one I've had for like six years.
-It's very much a WIP but I've learned to embrace iteration.
+This website is still very much a WIP but I'm a big fan of iteration and trying stuff out.

 ### When I'm Not at Work

-I'm often playing games, and occasionally [streaming them on Twitch](https://www.twitch.tv/evrowe).
-I have been on hiatus for a while due to life being incredibly busy, but at some point I'll get back to it.
+I'm often playing video games.
+I used to stream them on Twitch, but I have been on hiatus for a while due to life being incredibly busy.
+Maybe I'll get back to it eventually.

-I also write video game reviews for [Saving Content](https://www.savingcontent.com), and host the site's podcast, [Quicksve](https://www.anchor.fm/quicksavepodcast) along with the site's Editor in Chief and my dear friend [Scott Ellison II](https://www.twitter.com/Hawk_SE).
+I write video game reviews for [Saving Content](https://www.savingcontent.com), and host the site's podcast, [Quicksve](https://www.anchor.fm/quicksavepodcast) along with the site's Editor in Chief and my dear friend [Scott Ellison II](https://mastodon.social/@hawkse).

 I run a [coffee-focused Instagram account](https://www.instagram.com/evroweonline) where I document my coffee making process, beans that I sample, tools that I like (and review), and practice my latte art.
+If you like coffee you should give me a follow!

 I love to cook, though I don't often have as much time for it as I'd like these days.
 I do bust out the occasional tasty meal when time allows it, though.
 </div>